 On-Campus Employment forms and instructions are available by logging onto Albert and selecting " Wasserman On-Campus Student Employment Registration" at the bottom-right of the screen.

-If you have not worked at NYU before, or if it has been more than three years since you have worked at NYU, you must bring in original, signed, unexpired documents within three business days of your start date for I-9 processing.
+If you have not worked at NYU before or if it has been more than three years since you have worked at NYU, you must bring in original, signed, unexpired documents within three business days of your start date for I-9 processing.
 Please note: For students who are 25 and under, NY state requires the use of at least one document during I-9 processing that indicates the student’s date of birth for proof of age.
 Documents that include the date of birth include the U.S Passport, Permanent Resident Card, Driver’s License, and Birth Certificate.

 The I-9 must be completed within three business days of your start date.
 If you do not have the documents handy within that time frame, you cannot work.
 Therefore, it is important that you bring your documents with you when you visit the Wasserman Center to have your forms approved.

 By law, the Wasserman Center is required to see original, signed, unexpired documents in person when completing our portion of the I-9.
 We cannot accept copies under any circumstances.